BuoySoftware/guides/automation/README.md

 - Any element you use should have a `data-testid` (`testID` for detox) selector attached to it, if not, prioritize working with a dev (or add it yourself) to remedy the issue.
 - [Test structure] should follow the pattern of `describe()`, `context()` and `it()`
-  - We'll want this pattern to be readable by anyone outside of the engineering team, such as (Physicals Widget - Vitals Review - phys sub cannot select `acceptable? no` when the donor has acceptable vitals)
   - Prefer to use present tense in [test titles]
 - Don't try to automate every test, these are some good guidelines to follow from [SmartBear].